Korean name: History

 Only a handful of figures from the Three Kingdoms period are recorded as having borne a courtesy name, such as Seol Chong.
 The custom only became widespread in the Goryeo period, as Confucianism took hold among the literati.
-(Note: Seol Chong's courtesy name, Chongji (총지) is reported in the Samguk sagi, Yeoljeon 6, "Seol Chong".)
+(Note: Seol Chong's courtesy name, Ch'ongji (총지) is reported in the Samguk sagi, Yŏlchŏn 6, "Seol Chong".)
 In 1055, Goryeo established a new law limiting access to the civil service examination to those without surnames.

 For men of the aristocratic yangban class, a complex system of alternate names emerged by the Joseon period.
 On the other hand, commoners typically only had given names.
 Surnames were originally a privilege reserved for the yangban class, but members of the middle and common classes of Joseon society frequently paid to acquire a surname from a yangban and be included into a clan; this practice became rampant by the 18th century, leading to a significant growth in the yangban class but conversely diluting and weakening its social dominance.
 For instance, in the region of Daegu, the yangban who had comprised 9.2% of Daegu's demographics in 1690 rose to 18.7% in 1729, 37.5% in 1783, and 70.3% in 1858.
-It was not until the Gabo Reform of 1894 that members of the outcast class were allowed to adopt a surname.
-According to a census called the rr completed in 1910, more than half of the Korean population did not have a surname at the time.
+It was not until the Kabo Reform of 1894 that members of the outcast class were allowed to adopt a surname.
+According to a census called the completed in 1910, more than half of the Korean population did not have a surname at the time.

 For a brief period after the Mongol invasion of Korea during the Goryeo period, Korean kings and aristocrats had both Mongolian and Sino-Korean names.
 The scions of the ruling class were sent to the Yuan court for schooling.
-For example, King Gongmin had both the Mongolian name Bayan Temür (伯顏帖木兒) and the Sino-Korean name Wang Gi (王祺) (later renamed Wang Jeon (王顓)).
+For example, King Gongmin had both the Mongolian name Bayan Temür (伯顏帖木兒) and the Sino-Korean name Wang Ki (王祺) (later renamed Wang Chŏn (王顓)).